 My name is Larry McHenry.
 I live, work, and observe in the Southwestern Pennsylvania area.

-I am now officially retired, but prior to that I worked for many years in downtown Pittsburgh as a systems project manager in the healthcare industry, and I am a certified Project Management Professional (PMP), and Agile Scrum Master (CSM).
+I am now officially retired, but prior to that I worked for many years in downtown Pittsburgh as a systems project manager, and I am a certified Project Management Professional (PMP), and Agile Scrum Master (CSM).
 I've previously worked as a COBOL programmer,

 a Internet e-commerce developer, and a systems consultant, and have programming experience with both mainframe and desktop systems.
 I've designed my own personal websites on astronomical sketching, solar observing, and video astronomy, and developed and maintained various astronomy club webpages.

 I have been active in amateur astronomy as a hobby for over 45 years.